-Fun indoor Activities for Kids
+Fun Indoor Activities for Kids

-- Tic Tac Toe - Get the kids to find 10 stones and 4 sticks in the garden.
+- Tic Tac Toe – get the kids to find 10 stones and four sticks in the garden.
 Split the stones into two groups of five and paint crosses on one half, and noughts on the other – or play around with the paint and turn your stones into bumble bees and ladybirds!
 Then, set up a game of Tic Tac Toe on the grass using the sticks.
 It’s a great way to get your kids thinking and you can get creative with the paint, too.

-- Freeze! - Play a game of musical statues!
+- Freeze! – play a game of musical statues!
 An ideal way to get in a little boogie and some exercise, and a great way to add a bit of fun to your day.
-All you need is some music and some excitable kids!
+All you need is some music and some excitable kids.

-- Treasure Hunt - Take a few regular household objects and hide them in different rooms.
+- Treasure Hunt – take a few regular household objects and hide them in different rooms.
 Write your clues on individual slips of paper, leaving each one with one of the objects to help them find the next.
-Kids love a treasure hunt and you can make your clues educational too – whether that’s with a Maths equation or a riddle.
+Kids love a treasure hunt and you can make your clues educational too – whether that’s with a maths equation or a riddle.
 It’ll get them thinking and keep them occupied.

-And obviously there are plenty more indoor games for kids to play.
+And obviously there are plenty more fun indoor games for kids to play.
 Have you got a list of games you enjoyed playing when you were younger, that your kids might want to try out too?
 You could play some card games, board games, a series of homemade quizzes or any of the classics – like Hide and Seek, Simon Says and jigsaw puzzles.

-Indoor Crafts for Kids
+Fun Indoor Crafting Activities for Kids